QuantactSummerDay/QuantactSummerDay.github.io/_rooms/room-b.md

 ---
-name: Lunch Room
+name: Lunch Room (H-718)
 ---

-A short way description on how to find the room
+The Lunch Room is just below the main conference room at H-718.
+See also the [description](https://www.concordia.ca/maps/sgw-campus.html?building=H)